espocrm/documentation/user-guide/sales-management.md

 ## Currency

 Administrator can define available currencies and their rates at Administration > Currency.

-It's possible to convert currency of existing opportunities from the list view: select needed records and then click Convert Currency in the Actions dropdown.
+It's possible to convert currency of existing opportunities:

+* from the list view: select needed records and then click *Convert Currency* in the *Actions* dropdown,
+* from the detail view: click the dropdown next to the *Edit* button, then *Convert Currency*.

 ## Sales analytics